 Emergencies - CPR

-Children and infants who are not responding and not breathing normally will need CPR.
+Tamariki (children) and pēpi (babies) who are not responding and not breathing normally will need CPR.

 How can I learn CPR (rescue breathing and chest compressions)?

-Children and infants who are not breathing normally, and are not responding, need CPR.
+Tamariki and pēpi who are not breathing normally and are not responding need CPR.
 If you're not sure, it's better to start CPR.

 Remember the letters DRS ABCD